 Language of the programme: German

 The Master's Programme in TransRomania Studies is a consecutive programme that follows and builds upon the Bachelor's programme.
-It conveys in-depth knowledge in language, literature and cultural science of the Romance language and cultural regions.
+It conveys in-depth knowledge in linguistics, literary and cultural studies of the Romance language and cultural regions.

 Concentrations in Göttingen:

 The Göttingen programme in TransRomania Studies is completely dedicated to the Romance languages.
 It comprises the four large Romance languages French, Spanish, Italian and Portuguese as well as the non-European Romance language regions and – in the elective range – Romanian, Catalan, Galician and Sardinian.

 The degree programme focuses on the structures, variations and development of the Romance languages and the inherent and varying characteristics of the Romance literatures.
 Main fields of study are variational linguistics, language contact research, cognitive semantics, historical grammar and syntax in linguistics, as well as interculturality, imagology, autobiographic writing and gender research in literary studies, with the span of literary history extending from the Middle Ages to the 21st century.